curiousTauseef/APIBookTweaks/Tweak_Explainations.md

 ```
 The compiler would give two errors.
 Something like:

-* Call to deleted constructor of 'Apdapter'
+* Call to deleted constructor of 'Adapter'
 * Overload resolution selected deleted operator'='.